ScaCap/spring-auto-restdocs/samples/shared/README.md

-# Java Web MVC Example
+# Shared POJOs Example

-This project shows the use of Spring Auto REST Docs with Web MVC in a Java 8 project.
+This module shows how to share POJOs and other Spring Auto REST Docs related resources.